 Hydraulic fluid expands as its temperature rises.
-Therefore, it is preferable to check the fluid level at operating temperature(after approximately 30 minutes of truck operation).
+Therefore, it is preferable to check the fluid level at operating temperature (after approximately 30 minutes of truck operation).
 To check the fluid level, first park the truck on a level surface and apply the parking brake.

 Put the mast upright in a vertical position and lower the fork carriage fully down.
-Pull the dipstick out(under the sump breather), wipe it with a clean wiper, and reinsert it.
-Remove dipstick and check oil level.
-Keep the oil level above the LOW mark on the dipstick by adding recommended hydraulic fluid only, as required.
+Check the hydraulic oil level.
+Keep the oil level above the LOW mark by adding recommended hydraulic fluid only, as required.
 Do not overfill.